yinghanlong/dance_pose_estimation/README.md

 All contributions are welcomed.
 If you encounter any issue (including examples of images where it fails) feel free to open an issue.

-## Citation
-Please cite the paper in your publications if it helps your research:

-    @InProceedings{cao2017realtime,
-      title = {Realtime Multi-Person 2D Pose Estimation using Part Affinity Fields}, author = {Zhe Cao and Tomas Simon and Shih-En Wei and Yaser Sheikh}, booktitle = {The IEEE Conference on Computer Vision and Pattern Recognition (CVPR)}, year = {2017}
-      }